mcbookshelf/bookshelf/docs/modules/hitbox.md

 **`#bs.hitbox:help`**

-Get and check the hitboxes of blocks or entities.
+Work with the hitboxes of blocks and entities.

 ```{pull-quote}
 "Talent hits a target no one else can hit; Genius hits a target no one else can see."